In the last post (No. 94) I made an error by omitting a place we visited lying between Karaikal and Cuddalore. Poompuhar cannot be ignored.

 The second one is sale of dried fish.
 This appears to be economically more important.
 This market has a vast variety of dried fish in sizable quantities.
 I cannot imagine a tourist carrying dry fish in his bags on his way back home.
 It is seriously smelly.
 The market must be for tradesmen dealing in fish for other parts of the State or the local consumers.

 Our next stop after Cuddalore is Pondicherry or Puducherry as it is now renamed.
 The former French colony was established in the year 1674 and this status lasted till 1954.
 This is about 280 years and much less than the 450 years’ rule of the Portuguese in Goa.
-The Portuguese were the First-In-First-Out of the European colonialists in India.
+The Portuguese were the First-In-Last-Out of the European colonialists in India.
+They appeared on the Kerala Coast at the beginning of 16th century and left Goa in 1961, which gives them a time-frame of four and half centuries, without making any significant impression on this sub-continent.
+Of course this is not the subject matter of this blog.
+Let us move on.
 One feature of this French territory and also the other three in the country is that they are highly fragmented parcels of land.
 (There are other two- Chandranagore in present day in W bengal and Musulipatnam in Andhra Pradesh- French territories that did not last till 1954).

 One has to pass through other territories (which were earlier British possessions) to reach another part of the same geographical entity.
 This situation still continues and is more relevant from the point of view of the liquor trade.
 When you enter Puducherry from the south, you drive a bit and re-enter Tamilnadu, drive a bit more and get back into Puducherry and so on until you drive past the last little parcel of land and drive into Tamilnadu.
 It is not at all easy to understand which part of political India you are in.
 The only determining indicators are the liquor shops on Puducherry territory.
 In Tamilnadu territory you will not find them.
 They cannot compete with the prices in the Puducherry territory.